Melbourne is one of the greatest cities in the world.

 Catch a Game at the ‘G

-Whether you know of Aussie Rules Football or once heard someone say it’s a “blend of Rugby and mugging somebody”, you can’t understand Melbourne without going to the MCG and watching an AFL game.
-Locals are sports mad and that passion begins with their favorite footy team.
+Whether you’re a fan of Aussie Rules Football or once heard someone refer to it as “a blend of rugby and mugging somebody”, you can’t understand Melbourne without heading to the MCG and catching a game.
+Melburnians, in particular, are sports mad and that passion starts and ends with their favorite footy team.

 Roam the Royal Botanic Gardens